Missing links prediction: comparing machine learning with physics-rooted approaches: Discussion

-Still, our motivation, here, is not that of challenging the performance of machine learning approaches, rather checking under which conditions they can be said to outperform white-box models in link prediction tasks: what emerges from our analysis is that answering such a question crucially depends on the way these exercises are carried out.
+Let us conclude by stressing once again that our motivation, here, is not that of challenging the performance of machine learning approaches, rather checking under which conditions they can be said to outperform white-box models in link prediction tasks: what emerges from our analysis is that answering such a question crucially depends on the way these exercises are carried out.
+Still, the results shown in Appendices~\hyperlink{AppE}{E} and~\hyperlink{AppF}{F} motivate us to indicate maximum-entropy models as strong competitors of machine learning approaches, often performing in a comparable way at a substantially lower computational cost.